mhyrr/kanonical/src/pages/2019-11-28-education.md

 - Parents and children want very different things from college.

 - Parents want the credential college provides.
 They want their kids to start taking that stable path towards a career.
 This may be a proxy for the desire for grandchildren, but it’s the normal way people hope for success for their children.
-Everyone tends to be very risk averse for their children.
+Everyone tends to be very risk averse for their own children.

 - The kids want the adventure, they don’t think much about the credential.
 They want to be out on their own.
 To be individuals.
 Adults.
 Out in the real world and learning advanced and interesting things.